kayshcache/coder-assessment-1/README.md

-# Assessment 1: Plan and Implement a Terminal Application
+# Assessment 1: Plan and Implement a Terminal App in Python
 ## Overview
 | Assessment Title        | Plan and Implement a Terminal Application                    |
 | ----------------------- | ------------------------------------------------------------ |